-Honeybees are flying insects that are distinguished by their capacity to produce and store honey.
-While the production of honey is important for the economy, there are a variety of other ways that bees contribute to modern day society.
+Honeybees are flying insects distinguished by their capacity to produce and store honey.
+While the production of honey is important for the economy, there are various other ways that bees contribute to modern-day society.
 By better understanding the role that bees play in the world, including the products that they create and the history of beekeeping, you can better appreciate this important little insect.

 Bees are some of the world’s hardest working creatures, and humans have a variety of things to thank this little insect for.
 Agriculturally speaking, bees pollinate one-sixth of the world’s flowering plants, equaling about 400 different types of plants.
-Honeybees provide invaluable pollinating services that produce billions of dollars’ worth of U.S. agricultural products each year.
+Honeybees provide invaluable pollinating services that produce billions of dollars worth of U.S. agricultural products yearly.

 Bees are also responsible for creating a variety of food items.
 For many people, honey is the first bee-produced food product that comes to mind, and this sweet and sticky substance is created when bees regurgitate nectar before sealing it into a honeycomb.
 This amber liquid is popular with humans, and in 2013, the U.S. honey crop was estimated at over $317 million.
 If bees were to stop pollinating agricultural plants, foods like cantaloupe, blueberries, watermelons, cucumbers, and many others would no longer be available.